JustinFincher/ProjectSkylineManual/docs/privacy.md

 ## Misc
 - This app is based on Unity Engine.
 Unity have some basic analytics reporting user's device name, OS, Unity Engine version in an anonymous manner.
 - This app uses Unity Analytics.
 It only collects events when users set a location (only collects the action itself, does not collect the location).
-- The development version of this app uses `READ_EXTERNAL_STORAGE` permission because it uses [leakcanary](https://github.com/square/leakcanary).
+- The development version of this app uses `READ_EXTERNAL_STORAGE` permission because it is compiled with [leakcanary](https://github.com/square/leakcanary).
 The production version (a.k.a Google Play version) does not have this.
 - The app uses `ACCESS_FINE_LOCATION` permission because the Mapbox demands it.
 The later version of Skyline may have a "locate me" feature and will use this permission.

 ## Last Modified